OrtizBot/OrtizBot.github.io/pilotschool.md

 ## Selection Criteria

-The selection of pilot schools for the OrtizBot V1 project is based on a 10-point system, considering the following categories:
+The selection of pilot schools for the OrtizBot V1 project is based on a point system, considering the following categories:

 ### 1. Age of Students